eilici/CS151-Foodie/README.md

 - The homepage welcomes the user and lists their dietary preferences.
 Additionally, the homepage shows the restaurants that fit the criteria.

 ## Steps to run the code:
+To run the code in a way that is intended by the developers, a font that is included in the src/resource folder should be installed on the terminal first.
+This will allow the program to be in its aesthetic expectation.

+After installing the Helvettica Nueue font, the main method under the Foodie class is to be run.
+This will bring the user to the login page where they can enter their credentials if they are an existing user; if they are not an existing user, they can click the sign up button to enter their username and password which will be saved to the .txt file that stores user information.

 ## Snapshot of the running program: